 Raycast is easy to extend yourself, every time you find yourself doing something over an over or need to open something regularly, take a look at it’s store to check if there’s a solution.

-For example these are some of the things I’m using
+For example these are some of the things I’m using:

 The reason this is handy is that, first you don’t need to open browser to search and through the history to open frequently visited pages also you don’t have to navigate through the pages to get to where you want.
 Imagine navigating through Confluence to update some page you have to do everyday.
+These days I just bookmark things I want to visit again and don’t bother with organizing them.

 Clipboard history & edit for traveling trough clipboard and change the content.

-Hammerspoon
+Hammerspoon #

 This one’s the most powerful tool, it’s a bridge between MacOS and Lua.
 You can customize anything with it’s builtin libraries called spoons.

 You can take a look at my config for inspirations.
-The rest are explanations of my config.

 One useful feature if you do multiple meetings per day(which you probably do) is it have a global shortcut to mute/unmute your mic to don’t annoy others with noise in the meeting and quickly unmute.
 I’m doing this with global mute spoon.